k-sink/MACHexplorer/README.md

 ## Usage
 To start the MACH Explorer, locate the installation directory and double-click `run.bat` or double-click the desktop shortcut if you elected to create one during app installation.
-- **What You’ll See**: When you run `run.bat`, a black Command Prompt window will appear with a message like "listening..." (*Figure 1*).
+- **What You’ll See**: When you run `run.bat`, a black Command Prompt window will appear with a message like "Listening..." (*Figure 1*).
 This indicates that the app is starting and preparing to display its interface.
 The window must remain open for the app to work.
 - **Browser Opening**: After a moment, the app will open in a web browser window (using a built-in Chrome instance).
 You can begin using the app from there.
 - **Keeping the Command Window Open**: Do not close the Command Prompt window while using the app, as this will stop the app.
 To exit, simply close the browser window or click the "Stop" button if provided, then close the Command Prompt window.
-- **Troubleshooting**: If the browser doesn’t open or the "listening..." message doesn’t appear, ensure all files are correctly installed and try running `run.bat` again.
+- **Troubleshooting**: If the browser doesn’t open or the "Listening..." message doesn’t appear, ensure all files are correctly installed and try running `run.bat` again.
 Check the Command Prompt for any error messages if issues persist.
 <img width="1111" height="251" alt="Image" src="https://github.com/user-attachments/assets/9bf03e0a-e4b2-4351-bab6-f52d6db2b9c9" />
 <i>Figure 1: Command prompt window that connects to Chrome browser and launches the R script.</i>